 United Way's Study of Financial Hardship

-The United Way ALICE Report reveals:
+Download the United Way ALICE Report – Indiana, 2020 Update

 Download the Madison County Overview Report, 2020 Update